shamansir/rpd/docs/sections/api.md

 So, first, for every inlet returned, you may specify `'default'` property, which could be a function returning a default value (so you will be able to initialize your control with this value in this function) or just some value.

 And, second, you may specify `'valueOut'` [Stream][kefir], which should emit new value when you want to update inlet value.
 Usually it is ok to pass `'change'` events Stream from your control there.

+What `bodyElm` is, depends on the Renderer you use for rendering.
+For example, for `'html'` Renderer it is HTML Element and for `'svg'` renderer it is SVG Element, correspondingly.

+NB: It is highly recommended not to change `bodyElm` attributes or especially remove it from the flow.
+In most cases adding children to it will satisfy all your needs.
+It is not the strict law, however — don't feel like someone prevents you — you're grown ups, you know when you may break some ~~rules~~ HTML Elements.

 ```javascript
 ```